-Bitty Balducci is a third year Ph.D. candidate in the Marketing Department at the University of Missouri.
+Bitty Balducci is a fourth year PhD candidate in the Department of Marketing at the University of Missouri.
 Her research interests include behavioral marketing strategy that addresses managerially relevant questions in the frontline employee and salesforce management domains.
 She is particularly interested in understanding how such interactions unfold and influence performance.
 Her research aims to provide practitioners with insights that would enable more effective frontline employee training, management, and evaluation.
-To answer these questions, she uses unstructured data (acoustic and text) to explore naturalistic frontline interactions dyadically and dynamically through text mining, natural language processing, acoustic analysis, machine learning, and econometric modeling.
+To answer these questions, she uses unstructured data (acoustic and text) to explore naturalistic frontline interactions dyadically and dynamically through text mining, natural language processing, acoustic analysis and econometric modeling.

-In her free time, she enjoys eating good food with her fiancé, exploring nature with her dog, and spending time with friends and family.
+In her free time she enjoys eating good food with her husband, exploring nature with her dog and spending time with friends and family.

 Random fact: She’s lived in the three least populated states in the union (Alaska, Montana, Wyoming).